-Expand Organized Rides and Walks Expand the existing walk and ride program to incorporate family and kid oriented programs.
-Develop new educational bicycling and walking tours such as the successful Underground Railroad tour that explore the City's historic and natural places.
-Hire a summer intern to manage the expanded program and promote through the City's social media.
+Expand Organized Rides & Walks Develop an Americans with Expand the existing walk and ride program to Disability Act Transition Plan incorporate family and kid oriented programs.
+Assess the existing pedestrian network for ADA Develop new educational bicycling and walking compliance.
+Develop a system to respond to tours such as the successful Underground complaints of inaccessible routes.
+Implement Railroad tour that explore the City's historic proactive measures to eliminate barriers to key and natural places.
+Hire a summer intern to public destinations within the city. manage the expanded program and promote through the City's social media.